Axinom/drm-quick-start/Readme.md

 The following additional aspects should be considered when planning a real-world deployment:

-    * The Secure Token Service shown here authorizes every user for every playback request and produces tokens with very relaxed playback restrictions.
+    * The Entitlement Service shown here authorizes every user for every playback request and produces tokens with very relaxed playback restrictions.
 Adjust this behaviour according to your business needs, so that only the intended users can play back content under intended terms.